2023 MED QSR WEB SITE INDEX

 Drivers, Pressures, State, Impact and Response (DPSIR):

-28. The 2023 Med QSR is a step towards the analytical model of Drivers, Pressures, State, Impact, Response (DPSIR) in the marine environment.
+28. The 2023 MED QSR is a step towards the analytical model of Drivers, Pressures, State, Impact, Response (DPSIR) in the marine environment.
 A DPSIR framework uses indicators of environmental quality to inform the decisions of policymakers of the likely impact of their choices.
 The framework is based on a causal-chain starting with drivers (e.g., economic sectors, human activities) and pressures (e.g., emissions, waste).
 These cause the current state of the environment which can be physical, chemical and biological, that result in impacts on the environment, ecosystems and ultimately human health.
 The policy responses could for example be to adopt new measure or set targets.
 DPSIR in the marine environment can be challenging because environmental changes are usually the result of multiple and cumulative causes and there is a natural lag-time in environmental responses to measures.

 Science Policy Interface: